CiuK1469/TransLoc/README.md

 Download the package
 --------------------
 Download the package `TransLoc_vx.x.tgz` packed for download as a tar.gz format.
 You will need `tar` utility to unpack.
-Unpackaging the sources will create a directory named `TransLoc_vx.x/` go to that directory to compile the code.
+Unpacking the sources will create a directory named `TransLoc_vx.x/` go to that directory to compile the code.

 Compile the code
 ----------------